garrandall/popular-music-data/tracks/thriller-michael-jackson.md

 Must stand and face the hounds of hell
 And rot inside a corpse's shell
 I'm gonna thrill you tonight
-(Thriller, ooh, thriller)
+(Thriller, oh thriller)
 I'm gonna thrill you tonight
 (Thriller night, thriller)
 I'm gonna thrill you tonight
-Ooh, babe, I'm gonna thrill you tonight
+Oh, babe, I'm gonna thrill you tonight
 Thriller night, babe
 The foulest stench is in the air
 The funk of 40 thousand years (Thriller night, thriller)